startups · 15 May 2026

 How to apply: Submit an application through the designated online portal.

-Digital Health Hub Foundation Grants recognize and reward the most impactful and disruptive health tech companies in two tracks in 13 categories.
-Those companies that secured a seed or series A round are eligible for the ‘Rising Star' category, while those post series A compete in the ‘Best in Class' track.
+Digital Health Hub Foundation Grants recognize and reward the most impactful and disruptive health tech companies across prevention, care delivery, affordability, equity, and longevity.
+Those companies that secured a seed or series A round are eligible for the ‘Rising Star' category, while those post-series A compete in the ‘Best in Class' track.
 The Digital Health Hub Foundation often uses HLTH, a major health tech conference, as a key venue to showcase finalists and celebrate winners.

 Not only do awardees get their projects funded, but they can also tap into the 30,000-member community of thousands of early-to-late-stage healthcare companies and highly qualified healthcare industry providers, payors, experts, investors, and clinicians.